LAION-AI/Open-Assistant/model/README.md

       input_file_path: oasst_export.trees.jsonl.gz
 ```

-- Use HuggingFace dataset:
+- To use a HuggingFace dataset specify the dataset name with the

-Specify the dataset name with the `hf_dataset_name` configuration option.
+  `hf_dataset_name` configuration option.

 Example: